universal-ctags/ctags/docs/output-json.rst

 b
 	boolean

-For exapmle, The value for "inherits" field is represented in the string or boolean type.
+For example, The value for "inherits" field is represented in the string or boolean type.